LED Lighting for Seaports and Container Ports

 What Are LED Seaport Lights?

-Shipping ports and container terminals (container ports) use lighting poles with multiple high-power lights in order to illuminate their expansive facilities.
-These light fixtures are known to consume massive amounts of electricity, but since the advent of LED seaport lighting, power costs have been cut by up to 75%.
+Shipping ports, container terminals and ports use high-power lights in their facilities.
+These light fixtures consume massive amounts of electricity.
+But LED seaport lighting, cut power costs by up to 75%.

-LED bulbs are fitted with semiconductors.
-They are uniquely designed to turn electrons that pass through them into light.
-LED seaport lights use this technology to illuminate ports and terminals, while reducing overall energy usage.
+LED bulbs use semiconductors that turn electrons into light.
+LED seaport lights use it to light up ports and terminals, while reducing energy usage.

 Where Is LED Seaport Lighting Used?

 Port safety goes hand in hand with good lighting.
-Just as their name suggests, LED seaport lights are used to illuminate seaports and container ports.
-Ports, ship yards, and container terminals require adequate lighting in order to ensure safe navigation on waters, allow safe docking, loading and unloading of cargo, and movement of freight in and out of the port.
+As their name suggests, LED seaport lights illuminate seaports and container ports.
+Ports, ship yards, and container terminals need adequate lighting to ensure safety.
+Including navigation, safe docking, loading and unloading cargo, and moving freight around the port.

 Outdoor Seaport Lighting